-His-tag protein agarose gel (IDA-Zn) can be used for the purification of histidine labeled (6xHis-tag) proteins from various expression sources, such as E. coli, yeast, insect cells, and mammalian cells.
-It is composed of a highly cross-linked 4% agarose gel as a matrix, which is chemically coupled with tricoordination iminodiacetic acid (IDA).
-After chelating zinc ions (Zn2+), a relatively stable planar quadrilateral structure can be formed, so that more sites can continue to coordinate with the imidazole ring on the histidine label to achieve the effect of binding the target protein.
+His-tag protein agarose gel (NTA-Cu) can be used for the purification of histidine labeled (6xHis-tag) proteins from various expression sources, such as E. coli, yeast, insect cells, and mammalian cells.
+It is made from a highly cross-linked 4% agarose gel as a matrix chemically coupled to tetra-coordinated nitrogen triacetic acid (NTA).
+After chelating copper ions (Cu2+), a relatively stable planar quadrilateral structure can be formed, so that more sites can continue to coordinate with the imidazole ring on the histidine label to achieve the effect of binding the target protein.